 Promise Zones; or

-Locally recognized neighborhood revitalization plan, as evidenced by a letter of support from the City or County government describing the commitment and investments in the community
+Locally recognized neighborhood revitalization plan, as evidenced by a letter of support from the City or County government describing the commitment and backed by significant state or local financial investments (existing or committed) in the community.

 Applications that are, in HUD’s sole discretion, in imminent danger of losing financing if they are not provided a CHAP (e.g. as evidenced by a 9% tax credit award)

-Other applications using tax credits

-Applications that are part of a Portfolio or Multi-Phase award in which 50% of properties fall under any of the above categories.

 All other applications, Portfolio Awards, and Multi-phase awards.

 HUD may, in its sole discretion, revoke a CHAP or reject a Financing Plan if the conversion plans change in such a way that would have affected the project’s selection.